starbeamjs/starbeam/workspace/docs/src/content/docs/frameworks/preact.md

 Use `useService()` for shared resource-backed state under the installed Preact root.
 Keep services for app-level concerns whose lifetime should follow the Preact app.
+See [Services and app lifetime](/concepts/services/) for the framework-neutral concept.

 ```tsx
 import { useService } from "@starbeam/preact";